syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 {% endhighlight %}
 {% endtabs %}
 >**NOTE**
-•	The `Id` should be a recurrence pattern appointment object.
-•   The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
+•	The exception appointment should have different `Id` with original pattern appointment `Id`.
 • 	The exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
 •	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
 •	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.